basiaz79/My-Portfolio/README.md

 <li>SQL</br>
 Can create tables, insert, update and delete data and query the database to extract valuable information
 <li>DBeaver</br>
-DBeaver is to manage databases,
+DBeaver is to manage databases
-•	Can connect to the database, view and modify data, run SQL queries,
+•	Can connect to the database, view and modify data, run SQL queries
-•	Can write complex requests using subqueries,
+•	Can write complex requests using subqueries
 <li>JSON</br>
 o	Tools: Editor JSON (Jsoncrack.com/editor), Notepad++ (notepad-plus-plus.org)
 <li>XML</br>